 BBC Radio 4’s iPM programme discusses EMDR and how it has helped victims of bullying.

 The Daily Mail reports on how EMDR helped a woman recover from anxiety and depression.
 Hannah Cooper’s ongoing problems stemmed from unprocessed memories around her parents’ divorce when she was just 11.

 The Daily Mail explains how Sarah Cavanagh was diagnosed with PTSD 18 months after a traumatic labour.
 She started experiencing puzzling physical symptoms when she had to go back to work.
 EMDR therapy helped her dramatically in her recovery.

 An account in Wales Online of a woman in her 30s who was finally helped by EMDR after years of eating disorders, depression and suicide attempts triggered by childhood sexual abuse.

 In the Daily Record, Sheila Brill shares how EMDR changed her life after suffering with PTSD for 20 years.
 Mistakes during a difficult labour left her daughter disabled, and Sheila experienced traumatic flashbacks and fits of rage until she tried EMDR.

 A story of one soldier’s recovery from PTSD with EMDR

 Despite her scepticism, nine sessions of EMDR therapy stopped Hilary Horton’s intense flashbacks.
 The Telegraph reports how, as an Air Force reserve nurse, she had been in a traumatic situation in Iraq that left her with serious PTSD.

-BBC News tells the story of Dr Michael Patterson who was helped by EMDR following the loss of both his arms in the Northern Ireland Troubles.
-He went on to become a leading expert in EMDR in Ireland.
+BBC News tells the story of Dr Michael Paterson OBE who was helped by EMDR following the loss of both his arms in the Northern Ireland Troubles.
+He went on to become a leading expert in EMDR in the UK and Ireland.